DanieleCalvo/IntroPARCO_2024_H1_Calvo/README.md

 use ls to see the files available

-use qsub `NameOfThePbsFile.pbs` to use it
+after you saw the name of the pbs file, use qsub `NameOfThePbsFile.pbs` to run it

 with qstat -u `YourName.YourSurname`